The X-Files season 10: Plot overview

 Fourteen years after the closure of the X-Files, Fox Mulder is contacted by Dana Scully at the behest of FBI Assistant Director Walter Skinner, who wants him to meet a right-wing online webcaster named Tad O'Malley.
 Mulder and Scully reunite in Washington, D.C., where they are picked up by O'Malley in his limousine.
 They meet a young woman named Sveta, who claims to have fragmented memories of having her fetuses stolen from her during alien abductions and to possess alien DNA.

-O'Malley takes Mulder to a secret location where a triangular aircraft built from alien technology is being housed.
+O'Malley takes Mulder to a secret location where a triangular aircraft (referred to as an "ARV", or Alien Replica Vehicle) built from alien technology is being housed.
 Mulder now believes that Colonization and the alien invasion were all an elaborate hoax to distract.
 Instead, Mulder thinks it was a "conspiracy of men" who have used extraterrestrial technology on human parties for decades, and these events were subsequently made to look like alien abductions.
 Before O'Malley can go public with his claims, his website is shut down, the "ARV" craft and its scientists are destroyed by heavily armed men dressed in military uniforms, and a UFO intercepts Sveta while she is driving, destroying her car.

 Scully reveals that Sveta's re-tested DNA sample confirms that she does in fact possess extraterrestrial DNA; a test Scully has performed on herself has revealed that she does as well.
 Mulder states that Sveta is the key to exposing the conspiracy and those responsible.
 They then receive an urgent summons from Skinner requesting them to meet him.
 The Cigarette Smoking Man, now alive in the present day, receives word via telephone that the X-Files have been re-opened.